mantidproject/mantid/docs/source/workbench/workspacehistorywindow.rst

 look in the generated script:

-- *Only specify Old Versions*: will cause a ``Version=`` argument to be given when calling an algorithm in the cases where the ersion of the algorithm executed is older than the current highest version
+- *Only specify Old Versions*: will cause a ``Version=`` argument to be given when calling an algorithm in the cases where the version of the algorithm executed is older than the current highest version
 - *Never Specify Versions*: will not append any ``Version=`` arguments in any algorithm calls in the script
 - *Always Specify Versions*: will specify a ``Version=`` argument for each algorithm call in the generated script with the version to match the version that was executed in the history.